Arizona Marijuana DUI Laws:

 Different Marijuana DUI Offenses

-Most people don’t realize that there is more than one way to violate Arizona’s Marijuana DUI in Arizona.
+Most people don’t realize that there is more than one way to violate Arizona’s Marijuana DUI laws in Arizona.
 Actually, there are two distinct ways the consumption of marijuana can result in a DUI under Arizona law.

 In plain English, the law provides it’s illegal to drive (or be in actual physical control) of a car while either: